liron/knockoff/README.txt

 besides it should be j-encoded like a real clojure software project: "kjnocjkofjf"

 to run it:

+First open up srv.clj and change parent* to the checkout directory.

-get clojure (from github, perhaps) get clojure-contrib (also on github)
+Also get clojure (from github, perhaps) and get clojure-contrib (also on github)

 put those things and this directory on your classpath; maybe by firing up java like: